josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🍉_the_puppets_aint_israeli.md

 ---

 ## 🛰️ Orientation
 There is a growing temptation to explain coordinated hostility around Palestine Action and hunger strikes by naming Israel or Jewish Zionists as the source.

 This node exists to stop that reflex — not out of politeness, but out of accuracy.

 Misattribution is not neutral.
 It endangers Jewish allies, fractures coalitions, and hands bad actors exactly the cover they want.

+Could they be Israeli?
+Sure.

+Do they act in the State of Israel's apparent current interests?
+Sure.

+Are they functioning anything like previous hasbara sock-puppet campaigns?
+Not really.

 ---

 ## 🧿 Analysis

 ### Why this doesn’t map onto Jewish or Israeli mobilisation
 Based on tone, structure, and repetition, this activity does not feel like it originates from a single country, community, or issue-specific movement.

 Instead, it appears to draw from a small set of shared talking points that circulate across transnational right-wing and anti-progressive ecosystems.
 The comments read as native-level English, task-minimal, and affectively flat, suggesting participation by individuals who may be ideologically aligned but not emotionally invested in the specific issue at hand.

 This points away from organic disagreement or identity-based mobilisation, and toward a form of generic counter-mobilisation aimed at dampening momentum, fragmenting empathy, and manufacturing the appearance of division.

 Those with lived experience of Zionist pressure campaigns — especially Jewish critics — recognise a different register entirely.
 Zionist mobilisation, even when aggressive, is affective and identity-driven.
 This is not.

 Israel itself is currently internally fragmented, economically strained, and politically unstable.
 Israeli discourse is focused inward — on leadership failure and state identity — not on micromanaging British protest comment sections.

 Blaming Israel or Jewish communities here does not clarify the situation.
 It obscures it.

 ---